 \subsection{Materials properties}

 The lattice constant of CsK$_2$Sb was relaxed to 8.57\;Å with DFT (at $T=0$\;K).
-With thermodynamic data from TDEP, we predicted the room temperature (300\;K) lattice constant to be 8.623\;Å, in excellent agreement with the experimental value of 8.615\;Å\cite{McCarroll_1965}.
-Table \ref{tab: Mat_prop} lists the various material properties obtained at different compressive strains, which we used to compute $\tau_{n \mathbf{k}}$.
-The unstrained material has a rather low elastic coefficients, but which increases significantly under compressive strain as the interatomic distances shorten.
-Similarly, the effective $\omega_{\mathrm{po}}$ increases substantially with strain and reduces the ionic part of the dielectric tensor, with a corresponding reduction in $\epsilon_\mathrm{s}$.
-Deformation potential for select $\mathbf{k}$-points are given in Supplemental Material Table S1.
+With thermodynamic data from TDEP, we predicted the room temperature (300\;K) lattice constant to be 8.623\;Å, in good agreement with the experimental value of 8.615\;Å\cite{McCarroll_1965}.
+Table \ref{tab: Mat_prop} lists various materials properties obtained at different compressive strains, which were used to compute $\tau_{n \mathbf{k}}$.
+The unstrained material has rather low elastic coefficients, but they increase significantly under compressive strain as the interatomic distances shorten.
+Similarly, the effective $\omega_{\mathrm{po}}$ increases substantially with strain and reduces the ionic part of the dielectric tensor.
+This can be understood from the shortened interatomic distances, which make the lattice stiffer and the force constants larger; both these effects increase the (effective) phonon frequencies and hamper the ions' reaction to an electric field.
+The ionic part of the dielectric tensor is thus reduced, with a corresponding reduction in $\epsilon_\mathrm{s}$.
+The deformation potential for selected $\mathbf{k}$-points is given in Supplemental Material (SM)\cite{SM}.